-Lebreton et al. 1992; Williams et al. 2002; Conner et al. 2015), in accordance with Federal Columbia River Power System (FCRPS) methodology (Tuomikoski 2012).
+1999; Lebreton et al. 1992; Williams et al. 2002; Conner et al. 2015), in accordance with Federal Columbia River Power System (FCRPS) methodology (Tuomikoski 2012).
 The CJS model uses multiple detections of individual marked fish at several dams equipped with PIT-tag detection capabilities.
 The assumption of the CJS model is that there is no immigration or emigration during capture and recapture intervals, which is valid in the Columbia Basin hydrosystem (where smolts must pass several hydroelectric dams to reach the ocean) because fish behavior is relatively consistent (all fish are moving in one direction and over a relatively short period; (Conner et al. 2015).
-The CJS model was originally conceived to calculate time-interval survival of tagged animals by recapturing individuals and estimating survival and recapture probabilities using maximum likelihood.
-A spatial form of the CJS model can be used for species that migrate uni-directionally and are recaptured/detected within a discrete migratory corridor (Burnham 1987; Henderson et al. 2018).
-We used individual fish encounter histories to estimate the likelihood that a fish would survive and be detected at the tag detection facility of each hydroelectric dam (Lebreton et al. 1992).

 The CJS model was run for different groups by year based on an encounter history constructed from the number of fish released at Roza Dam and subsequent detection events at McNary and below McNary Dam (John Day and Bonneville dams).
 Similar to previous studies (Neeley 2018), all smolt releases were also grouped into seven-day periods for analyses.
 For example, smolts released during ordinal days 1-7 and 8-14 were treated as two distinct release groups based on Julian/ordinal period.
 The estimated survival rates were compared among release groups where the sample sizes were sufficient to provide statistical confidence.
-In 2021, the volitional exit period from the three Spring Chinook acclimation sites began March 15, after the natural outmigration was well underway.
-Natural-origin Spring Chinook smolts captured, PITtagged, and released at Roza Dam on March 18th or earlier (Julian date: <78) were categorized as early releases, and natural-origin captures after March 18 as late releases.
-Analysis of variance (ANOVA) was performed to evaluate differential survival between hatchery- and natural-origin smolts, using group (hatchery-origin vs. natural-origin) and release period (early and late) as factors and years as replicates.
-There were no PIT-tagged smolts released for this study in 2014 because of a radio-tagging study conducted at Roza Dam.
-A radio-tagging study was also conducted in 2016, but PIT-tag releases continued on a reduced schedule that year.